 - You should NEVER smoke and you need to tell your Surgeon even if you have one cigarette before or after your surgery.
-This is a NO-NO and can increase your surgery risks substantially.
+Smoking can increase your surgery risks substantially.

 - If you should experience a complication, however, you’ll likely be able to take comfort in knowing that you’re in highly-experienced Surgical Post-Op Care by some of Australia’s most highly-experienced Plastic Surgeons and Patient Care Teams.

 - Operations in Hospital settings in Australia are considered a high standard in relation to their sanitation and monitoring standards – they do not allow just any type of surgeon to operate.
-In fact, most Cosmetic Surgeon’s will NOT have Hospital operating rights – but Plastic Surgeons do – because they are FRACS Specialist Surgeons.
-Anyone can claim they do cosmetic surgery at the time of this post – but only SPECIALIST PLASTIC SURGEONS have FRACS in Plastic, Cosmetic & Reconstructive surgery procedures – meaning they are genuinely qualified.
+In fact, most Cosmetic Surgeon’s will NOT have Hospital operating rights – but Plastic Surgeons do – because they are FRACS (Fellow of the Royal Australasian College of Surgeons) Specialist Surgeons.
+Anyone can claim they do cosmetic surgery at the time of this post – but only SPECIALIST PLASTIC SURGEONS have FRACS (Fellow of the Royal Australasian College of Surgeons) in Plastic, Cosmetic & Reconstructive surgery procedures – meaning they are genuinely qualified.

-- Compare YOUR Surgeon to others such as GPs or Dermatologists who never attained FRACS or FRACS in Plastic Surgery.
+- Compare YOUR Surgeon to others such as General Practitioners (GPs) or Dermatologists who never attained Fellow of the Royal Australasian College of Surgeons (FRACS).

 Our Surgeons are also devoted to helping patients have REALISTIC expectations about what surgery can and cannot accomplish.